shivaCode-2/linuxContainer/README.md

 8. **Customize for your needs**
       - Modify runlabview.sh to add/remove CLI commands.
       - Edit `.github/workflows/vi-analyzer-container.yml` to adjust jobs, environment variables, or matrix settings.

+You can also use this repo and its YAML configuration to setup your own pipeline and CICD Environment.
+This repo only serves as an example to get you started on how to do that.